voicegain/platform/ANNOUNCE.md

 ### Minor release 1.70.0 is scheduled for 11/21/2022 between 4pm and 7pm CST

-This release addresses the follwoing Transcribe App issues:
+This release addresses the following Transcribe App issues:
 * #595: Highlight the topics/keywords in the key sentences in Meeting Minutes
 * #596: Add audio playback and transcript text links to the sentences in Overview and Key Items
 * #600: In Profile: Separate Account from User settings